stormboy/whims/README.md

 WHIMS
 =====
-###(Web Hyperspace Interface via MQTT over Socket.IO)
+###(Web Hyperspace Interface via MQTT over SockJS)

-This project provides a web interface a MQTT service.
+This project provides a web interface to a MQTT service.
+It also supplies a module for creating "things" that interact over MQTT.

-A browser or other Socket.IO client communicates to a MQTT server over standard HTTP/1.1 protocols.
+A browser or other SockJS client communicates to a MQTT server over standard HTTP/1.1 protocols.
 The topic structure, messages and payload format are specified in the Meemplex specifications (to be announced).

-For now, JSON is used as payload format. e.g.
+At this point in time, JSON is used as payload format. e.g.
     {
         "value" : 2398,